AjayKMehta/setup-machine/README.md

 - [Create an authentication token for github.com API requests](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
 - Set `$GITHUB_TOKEN` to this value to avoid being prompted to authenticate by CLI.
+- Alternatively, use `gh auth login --secure-storage -h github.com` to store the access token in the system keyring.

 ### GitLab CLI